Ira Mallory Remsen: Mr. Bunt

 Set designers for the play Mr. Bunt at the Forest Theater (1924), left-to-right Talbert Josselyn, Winsor Josselyn, Brice Monahan, Philip Wilson, Rem Remsen.

 On his return to Carmel in 1924, Remsen produced the four-act play Mr. Bunt at the Forest Theater from July 3 through 5th.
 It won the $100 award for the best original play submitted in the annual play contest held by the Forest Theater Society.
 The play was adapted for the outdoor amphitheater.
 The play had a fairy bridge, Gyem, the woodsprite, and included fairies, circus girls, Charles King Van Riper as the clown, and John Northern Hilliard as Danny.

-The Theatre Arts Monthly said: Mr. Bunt is a breath of the unexpected-humorous, pathetic and graceful gesture of the imagination.
-It is also a play and was produced in the Carmel last summer-in the Forest Theater, surely a perfect setting for this whimsical fantasy of child and adult make believe.
-Mr. Bunt, who was "made up" by Annie as she crooned the classic "bye, Baby Bunting" to her doll, is a distinct addition to the small group of Twentieth Century fairies-though he isn't rightly a fairy at all but an "invisible playmate," a new-fangled name for an ancient and honorable order.
-Mr. Remsen is most engaging when treating of the order, old and new, and his two children are inimitable.
-He is less happy in his handling of the adult situation.
-Sentimentally overlays sentiment and his grown-ups as well as some of his fairies suffer severely from romance, that disease of the symbolic.
-Mr. Bunt presents fascinating opportunities for the imaginative stage director, opportunity, too, for the actor, for such a play must be done very well indeed or not done at all."
+Theatre Arts Monthly stated that Mr. Bunt is a play produced at the Forest Theater in Carmel.
+The title character, created by the character Annie while singing "Bye, Baby Bunting," is characterized as an "invisible playmate."
+The review noted that the author, Mr. Remsen, focuses on the concept of playmates and includes two child characters, while describing his treatment of the adult storylines as sentimental and romantic.
+The publication added that the play offers specific requirements for both the director and the actors.